NexPlayer/Unity-SDK/basic/set-up.md

 The NexPlayer™ package is composed of 3 different packages:

-- **NexPlayer SDK**, which is mandatory to import in order to use NexPlayer.
+- **NexPlayer SDK**, which is mandatory to import in order to use NexPlayer™.
 - **NexPlayer Full Feat Sample**, which contains a full-featured sample containing all the possibilities of the NexPlayer™ SDK.
 - **NexPlayer Simple Sample**, which contains sample scripts that show how to implement basic functionality of the NexPlayer™ SDK.